Chapter 10: Research, Creative, and Scholarly Activities

 The university may withhold the publication of theses and dissertations for up to one year for the purpose of obtaining a patent or for other proprietary reasons.
 To exercise this option for a thesis or dissertation, an electronic thesis/dissertation (ETD) approval form must be completed and signed by the thesis or dissertation author and by the advisor, with a request that the thesis or dissertation be withheld from public release.

-As stated in university policy No. 13020, Virginia Tech endorses the highest ethical standards for the conduct of all scholarly pursuits to ensure public trust in the integrity of results.
+As stated in Policy 13020, “Policy on Misconduct in Research,” Virginia Tech endorses the highest ethical standards for the conduct of all scholarly pursuits to ensure public trust in the integrity of results.
 The university requires that all affiliated persons (including faculty, staff, researchers, and students) conduct activities with integrity.
 The university is committed to fostering an environment that promotes responsible conduct of research, training, and all other scholarly activities.
 Scholarly integrity is characterized by honesty, transparency, personal responsibility, excellence, and trustworthiness.
 All persons engaged in scholarly pursuits at the university are expected to conduct their scholarship in accordance with their respective field’s scholarly expectations and best practices.

 Fabrication is making up data or results and recording or reporting them.